 2. Pay attention to the size of the security deposit (margin level) at your broker, especially if you are going to «overclock your account».
 The next point in our lesson will tell you what it is all about.

 Another technical point of this topic is the difference between the concepts of margin call and stop out.
 Theoretically, the margin call is a call (a broker´s warning) which, in reality, means a notification about the low amount of available funds in your account.
 Stop out is the immediate, forced closing of the trading position by a broker.
 Today, there exist 2 types of situations:

-- Where margin call and stop out are one and the same.
+- Where margin calls and stop out are the same.

-- Where margin call and stop out are at the different levels.
+- Where margin calls and stop out are at the different levels.

 For example, at a margin level of 25%, the margin call might occur (usually the entire line in the Trade tab in the trading terminal starts to turn red), and the stop out (forced closing) occurs at the level of 10%.

 As a rule, if in the trading terms of the broker only specify the margin call level, then we are dealing with the first case.
-If the level of of both margin calls and stop outs are specified, then we are dealing with the second case.
+If the level of both margin calls and stop-outs is specified, then we are dealing with the second case.
 Be aware that the percentage levels at which your broker takes these actions can vary.